Prince William was called ‘lazy’ because of King Charles restrictions: Harry

-Prince Harry says Prince William was given names by the media for not doing justice to his Royal role.
+Prince Harry says Prince William was called named by the media for not doing justice to his Royal role.

 The Duke of Sussex shares how his elder brother was called ‘Work-shy Wills’ and was branded ‘lazy’ for not doing enough public engagements.